200Tigersbloxed/HRtoVRChat_OSC/SDK.md

 ### void Update()

 Invoke when you wish to update the HeartRate data.
 Will send whatever the `HR`, `IsOpen`, and `IsActive` abstract properties are.

+### void RequestHRData()

+Send a request for the latest HR data on the client.
+Will callback to the OnSDKData override.

 ### void Open()